DEK11/Translation-RNN/README.md

 # Translation-RNN
-Language Translation - RNN
+Language Translation - RNN with GRU and Attention

 French to english

-## Not completed